adam-dill/wordle-solver/README.md

 # wordle-solver
-A tool to help solve the Wordle puzzle
+A tool to help solve the Wordle puzzle.